 However, there is no need to leave for the more established wealthy.
 They already have prepared other responses for themselves on the problem of excessive taxes.

 What is more, all of these techniques are completely legal according to our laws.

-If the laws change, the wealthy change the legislation to accommodate the changed laws- in their favor.
+If the laws change, the wealthy change the legislation to accommodate the changing laws- in their favor.

 That’s one of the biggest reasons the tax code grew from a single page in 2013 to the thousands of pages we have today.

 If all else fails, the rich can always relocate to a more favorable tax environment as they did in France in 2013 and 2014.
 There are always nations willing to accept wealthy people to their economies because they know they will bring their money along with them and ultimately enrich the economy.